idfy-io/docs/identification/README.md

-# Identification
+# Authenticate

-We support two different flows /methods for authentication.
-You could choose between our REST api or OpenId Connect.
+We support two different authentication flows.
+You could choose between using our REST API or the OpenID Connect standard.

 See the comparision below to find out whats best suits your need.

 ## OpenID Connect